top of page

 Experience and Family

 I worked as a carpenter for the National Trust for Historic Preservation and the National Park Service, married, moved to Vermont to study Historic Preservation, worked in Bucks County as an architectural historian and attended Lehigh University, before moving to Maxatawny.
-Our daughter was fully educated in the Kutztown public schools and will soon become an elementary school teacher, while my wife works as a Kutztown school bus driver.
+Our daughter was fully educated in the Kutztown public schools and will soon become an elementary school teacher, while my wife works as a local school bus driver.

 490297230_10239059344527234_8640259466850522472_n.jpg